Renewable energy: Types, forms and sources of renewable energy

 What's in our fuel mix

 The fuel mix at OVO is simple.
-It’s made up of two things – renewables and natural gas.
-We don’t use nuclear power, coal or ‘other’ fuels.
+It’s made up of just one thing – renewables.
+We don’t use nuclear power, coal or other fuels.

 Getting renewable energy into homes